Teams and business

 1. Download and install the 1Password Events API Elastic Beat from the 1Password GitHub repository.

-3. Configure the YAML file for the Beat to include:
+3. Configure the YAML file for the Beat:

-• The bearer token you saved previously in the auth_token fields for each 1Password event type you plan to monitor.
+• Add your bearer token to theauth_token fields for each 1Password event type you want to monitor.

 4. Run the following command: